-Undoubtedly, S5 can be an extremely demanding year.
+Undoubtedly, S4 and S5 can be extremely demanding years.
 S6, too, has its own demands as pupils must ensure that they make good use of their time when not in a timetabled lesson.

 In the senior years, you are given greater responsibility for your timetable; in particular, there is more emphasis on you developing your skills as an independent learner.
 You are likely to experience more mature and relaxed relationships with staff, as teachers trust you to take more responsibility for your own learning.